erizov/Professor/semester_3/lecture_12_ml_algorithms/naive_bayes/README.md

 ## Introduction

-Naive Bayes is naive bayes is a fundamental algorithm.
+Naive Bayes is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Naive Bayes is essential for building performant and scalable applications.